Chapter 2:

 What Comes After

 He stifled a yawn into his sleeve and began to collect his scattered notes.
-He rose to his feet, his sweater’s empty sleeve brushing the desk as he moved into the aisle, only to feel a slender grip clamp onto his shoulder.
+He rose to his feet, his blazer’s empty sleeve brushing the desk as he moved into the aisle, only to feel a slender grip clamp onto his shoulder.

-“Where do you think you’re going?”
+“What exactly do you think you’re doing?”

-Turning, he met Haruka Sumire's gaze.
-Her stare narrowed slightly as she adjusted her burgundy scarf, the silk catching the light as it slid against her collar.
+Turning, he met the eye of Sumire Haruka.
+Scarlet eyes narrowed slightly.
 She tapped one foot, the polished shoe gleaming beneath her navy skirt hem.
-When she shifted her weight, her blazer creased at the elbow, momentarily distorting the university crest—that wave curling around a blossom—before she straightened.
-A strand of her short black hair fell across her forehead; she tucked it back with a quick, practiced motion that suggested she'd been doing it all morning.
+When she shifted her weight, her blazer creased at the elbow, momentarily distorting the university crest—a wave curling around a blossom—before she straightened.

-“To eat,” he replied flatly.
+“I’m going to eat,” he replied flatly.

-Her scarlet eyes were as sharp as any blade.
-“You fell asleep again.”
-Her arms were tightly crossed, her expression cool, but her voice was loud enough to draw attention.
-“Let me guess?
-You don’t care.
+“You fell asleep again.
 Do you even know what exam you just took?
 Or when the next one is?”

-Ren looked at her, scratching his temple with two knuckles.
+He looked at her, scratching his temple with two knuckles.

-“You’re unbelievable,” she scoffed, her pale cheeks flushing with color.
 For a moment it seemed she might say more, but instead she clamped her mouth shut, spun around, and marched off.
-Her pleated skirt swirled, and the scarf trailed behind her like a banner of indignation.
+Her pleated skirt swirled, and the scarf trailed behind her, a banner of indignation.

 Ren let out a long breath.

-Dinner tonight is going to be interesting...
+Dinner tonight should be interesting.

-Ren melted into the crowd, one more anonymous silhouette among hundreds of winter-bundled students hurrying past.
+He melted into the crowd, one more anonymous silhouette among hundreds of winter-bundled students hurrying past.
 Glances slid away from him; bodies curved slightly to avoid contact.
 The message was clear without words.

 “There you are!”